market-mix-modeling/.github/profile/README.md

-# Market Mix Modeling
+# Marketing Mix Modeling

-A centralized hub for open-source Market Mix Modeling (MMM) repositories.
+A centralized hub for open-source Marketing Mix Modeling (MMM) repositories.
 This organization consolidates forked projects to provide a single point of access for users interested in MMM.

 ## Purpose and Goals